KCPQ: Newscasts

 After no agreement could be reached with KIRO, Kelly decided to re-launch the station's news division (and newscast) independently and hired Todd Mokhtari, producer of KCRA-TV's morning and evening newscasts, to be the news director for a new 10 p.m. newscast.
-"Q13 Reports" began airing on January 18, 1998, initially running as a half-hour from Sunday to Thursday nights; the broadcast debuted without its lead anchor, Leslie Miller, a Canadian who was still awaiting a work permit and wound up not debuting until April.
+Q13 Reports began airing on January 18, 1998, initially running as a half-hour from Sunday to Thursday nights; the broadcast debuted without its lead anchor, Leslie Miller, a Canadian who was still awaiting a work permit and wound up not debuting until April.
 The station benefited from the decision of Paramount Stations Group to drop KSTW's competing newscast after 21 years on air in December 1998.

 By early 1999, the station was beginning to contemplate an expansion into morning news.
 In January 2000, the morning show debuted, with Christine Chen—a former KSTW anchor who worked at KCPQ on a freelance basis for nearly a year—selected as its first anchor.

 After adding a 9 p.m. newscast on KMYQ (now KZJO) in 2008, KCPQ expanded into early evening news in the 2010s with 4 and 5 p.m. programs added.
 A half-hour 11 p.m. newscast followed in 2014 when the revival of The Arsenio Hall Show was canceled.
 By 2021, KCPQ was producing 54 hours of locally produced newscasts weekly, with 11 hours each weekday.
 This was further expanded by the addition of a 6 p.m. news hour in January 2022.
 In April 2022, KCPQ relaunched its morning show as Good Day Seattle, adopting the Good Day title used by other Fox-owned stations.

+In June 2025, KCPQ rebranded its newscasts, with the 4, 5, and 10 p.m. newscasts becoming Seattle News Tonight and the 6 p.m. news hour split between Washington News Wrap (focused on state headlines) and Washington Sports Wrap.
+The Seattle News Tonight branding also encompasses the 8 and 9 p.m. newscasts on KZJO.
+It was also announced that Good Day Seattle would add a 10 a.m. hour later in the year.